michalspano/employee-system/readme.txt

             using the Mermaid diagramming tool (not auto-generated!) for easier visualization of the class hierarchy.

         - Joel: contribution to the Company.java class and the CustomExceptions sub-package alongside with the other members.
-Created the Interns sub-class of the Employee hierarchy; collective work on the super-class Employee.java in a briefing session with the other members.
+Created the Intern sub-class of the Employee hierarchy; collective work on the super-class Employee.java in a briefing session with the other members.
 Creation of individual components within the ExceptionThrower class.
 Introduction of generalized behaviors within the Utils.java class, in order to enhance readability and re-usage of code.
 Reasoned about